mpontpresentconnection/hangman/README.md

 A service for generating a random word.
 The password.
 The only responsibility of this service is to generate a random word.

+### Start game (Svelte)

+`src/components/StartGame.svelte`

+Module for showing the start button.
+When the user clicks the generate password service will be triggered.

 ### Password discovery (React)

 `src/components/PasswordDiscovery.tsx`